Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: The entanglement dynamics

 As the non-Hermiticity $g$ is also switched on; see remaining panels of Fig. \ref{fig_EE_V}, the entanglement dynamics changes its face as in the non-interacting case; cf. corresponding panels in Fig. \ref{fig_EE_V0}, but here, in the interacting case a feature not existing in the non-interacting case also come into play; after the second slow growth the entanglement entropies start to decay, exhibiting a characteristic {\it non-monotonic} behavior.
-The deceay is due to the onset of the effect of the imaginary part ${\rm Im}\ E_\mu$ of the eigenenergy $E_\mu$.
-The non-monotonic behavior in the entanglement entropy is conspicuous in the intermediate regime of $g$; e.g., in panels (b-c) for $S_{\rm tot}(t)$, in panels (f-g) for $S_{\rm num}(t)$, and in panels (j-k) for $S_{\rm conf}(t)$.
-The corresponding values of $g$ are $g=0.8$ for panels (b), (f), (j) [$W_c\simeq 4.5$ (the non-interacting value)], while $g=1.4$ for panels (c), (g), (k) [$W_c\simeq 8.1$ (id.)].
-At these values of $g$, and in the regime of $W>W_c$, one can clearly see the second slow growth regime in total and configuration entanglement entropies, $S_{\rm tot}(t)$ and $S_{\rm conf}(t)$, before they attain a maximum and turn to the decay regime, while the number entropy $S_{\rm num}(t)$ shows a broader maximum.
-In the regime of weaker disorder $W<W_c$, the damped oscillatory behavior mentioned earlier [cf. the non-interacting case (Sec.
-III-B), and Fig. \ref{fig_damp}] is more conspicuous, especially in the total and number entanglement entropies, $S_{\rm tot}(t)$ and $S_{\rm num}(t)$.
-One can also observe in this regime of weak $W$ the entropies tend to converge to a saturated value relatively fast; i.e., at $t$ around $5\times 10^0$.
-This is because in this regime the eigenenergy $E_\mu$ has a relatively large imaginary part, and as time evolves the superposition (\ref{Psi_sup}) tends to be predominated by an eigenstate $|\mu\rangle$ with maximal $E_\mu$; the superposition tends to collapse to a destined state $|\mu_0\rangle$.
-In the regime of stronger $W$; e.g., in panels (d), (h), (l) [$g=2$, $W_c\simeq 14.8$ (the non-interacting value)], one can still see similar tendencies, but the fluctuation of the entropies in the intermediate time scale becomes less pronounced and the overall behavior looks smoothened.
-The saturated value of the entropies are expected to be maximal \footnote{ especially, the magnitude of configuration entropy $S_{\rm conf}(t)$ [panel (l)] is sensitive to the change of $W$. } at $W$ close to the delocalization-localization transition: $W=W_c$.
-In Fig. \ref{fig_Smax}, panel (b), the maximal value Max $S_{\rm tot}(t)$ in the time evolution is plotted in the parameter space $(W,g)$, showing a broader maximum compared with the non-interacting case [panel(a)], while the location of the peak is slightly shifted to the side of larger $W$ from the non-interacting value (indicated by a white broken curve).
+The non-monotonic behavior appears in the intermediate regime of $W$, but it is unclear whether it stems from the delocalized phase or localized phase.
+We employ the saturated value of the entropies to which are expected to be maximal at \footnote{ especially, the magnitude of configuration entropy $S_{\rm conf}(t)$ [panel (iii-d)] is sensitive to the change of $W$. } $W_c$ close to the delocalization-localization transition as in the non-interacting case.
+In Fig. \ref{fig_Smax}, panel (b), the maximal value Max $S_{\rm tot}(t)$ in the time evolution is plotted in the parameter space $(W,g)$, showing a broader maximum compared with the non-interacting case [panel (a)], while the location of the peak is slightly shifted to the side of larger $W$ from the non-interacting value (indicated by a white broken curve).
 The location of the phase boundary estimated from the peak of Max $S_{\rm tot}(t)$ in Fig. \ref{fig_Smax} (b) is consistent with an earlier numerical result: $W_c\simeq 6-7$ at $g=0.5$ in Ref. \onlinecite{china}.
+Comparing Fig. \ref{fig_Smax} with Fig. \ref{fig_EE_V}, one can observe that the non-monotonic behavior appears in the regime of $W$ corresponding to the critical-localized regime.